To enjoy the full Mail & Guardian online experience: please upgrade your browser

 1?000 Deaths is jarring, mangled guitar screeching over inaudible, ominous lyrics: I can’t believe/ I can’t get over my fear/ they are gonna send me over the hill …/ I was born to kill/ send me over the hill.

-The US police are facing the worst crisis of trust between them and minority groups, and black men are continually being vilified in spite of evidence of their continued persecution.
+The crux The US police are facing the worst crisis of trust between them and minority groups, and black men are continually being vilified in spite of evidence of their continued persecution.

 The symbol of all that was possible for black Americans, Bill Cosby, is dodging 17 claims of sexual abuse.
 Barack Obama, the man whom Americans twice voted to lead them, faces what was always an inevitable time in his presidency: the day when he had to deal publicly with the fact that the US has deferred the “black problem” for far too long.
 Sadly, he seems ill-equipped, unwilling or hamstrung by politics as usual.